teacher interview questions and answers

 Kindergarten Teacher Interview Questions and Answers

 When beginning your career as a kindergarten teacher, you will face teacher interview questions and answers that involve your teaching philosophy, classroom management techniques, and how you handle the challenges of early education.
+The average salary of a kindergarten teacher is around 3 LPA, depending on experience and location.
 Here are some typical questions to inspire your preparation and help you build ideal responses.

 It is one of the most common kindergarten teacher interview questions and answers, aimed at exploring your understanding of play-based learning and its role in child development.
 When answering, discuss the value of play in learning for children and share examples of how you incorporate play activities that promote cognitive, social, and physical development.